'I Feel Anger I Never Had Inside Me.' On the Ground with Catalonians Fighting to Vote

 To unionists, Puigdemont has handled the situation irresponsibly.
 Regional leaders approved the referendum legislation at short notice with no arguments made for “no”, they say, and in clear contravention of the 1978 constitution approved by 90% of Catalans that affirmed “the indissoluble unity of the Spanish nation.”

 “I haven't much to say apart from the fact it's a mega-disaster,” says Lola Serraf, a PhD student at Universitat Autònoma de Barcelona.
-Although Rajoy's speech was "ridiculous," he said, Puigdemont is " basically going to impose independence in the worst way ever.
+Although Rajoy's speech was "ridiculous," she said, Puigdemont is " basically going to impose independence in the worst way ever.
 It would be outrageous if [he] actually goes through with this.”

 Even those who fought for independence feel sadness, alongside rage.“I feel anger I never had inside me, angry and impotent," says trainee paramedic Solé.
 “We need the international community to step in and decelerate things for peace.
 If it doesn’t happen it could be war.
 Civil war could be a possibility in 21st century Europe."